 No student is considered a degree candidate until he or she files a Degree Application form available from the registrar or from the school or college evaluator.
 Applications require the evaluator’s signature and must be submitted to the Registrar’s Office by the date announced.
-The date the student expects to complete degree requirements (August, December, or May) must be indicated on the application.
+The date the student expects to complete degree requirements must be indicated on the application.

 The minimum cumulative GPA required for the bachelor’s degree is 2.0.
 This minimum is also required in the field of specialization unless a higher requirement is stated.

 The minimum cumulative GPA required for the associate’s degree is 2.0.

 Scholastic requirements for graduate study are given in each instance with the description of the graduate program.

 Special requirements for the two-year program of Hillyer College are detailed in its section of this Catalog.

 Candidates for most bachelor’s degrees or for the associate’s degree are expected to complete at least the final 30 credits at the University.
 The residency requirement for the Bachelor of University Studies program is a minimum of 30 credits but need not be the final 30 credits.